dotasap/core.asap/README.md

 2. **Web Service**: Provides a user interface and API endpoints
 3. **Demo Wallet**: A demonstration wallet for testing transactions

+Built on top of [memo-protocol](https://github.com/dotasap/memo-protocol), a standardized protocol for encoding emitting Sui memos.

 ## Features

 - 🔄 Cross-chain token swaps